PhD in Sociology

 Progress reports

-The Department reviews individual student progress on an annual basis by means of a Progress Report that is completed by both the student and his/her supervisor.
-This Report affords both students and supervisors an opportunity to reflect on the academic progress of the individual student and to identify any issues or problems requiring attention, including from the side of the Department.
-Failure to demonstrate satisfactory academic progress may result in the Department not recommending that a student be allowed to re-register for the programme the following year.
+The Department reviews individual student progress on an annual basis by means of a progress report that is completed by both the candidate and the supervisor.
+This report affords both students and supervisors an opportunity to reflect on academic progress and to identify any issues or problems requiring attention.
+Failure to demonstrate satisfactory academic progress may result in a departmental recommendation to disallow re-registration in the following year.

 Format of the dissertation

-The recommended length of the doctoral dissertation is approximately 80,000 – 85,000 words (200 – 250 typed pages).
-University requirements in terms of formatting and general layout as well as submission are set out in the Higher Degrees section of Part 1 (General) of the University Calendar.
-It is the responsibility of the student to ensure that his/her dissertation meets University requirements.
+The recommended length of the doctoral dissertation is between 80 000 and 85 000 words (approximately 200 – 250 typed pages).
+University requirements with respect to thesis layout and submission procedures are set out in the Higher Degrees section of Part 1 (General) of the University Calendar.
+It is the responsibility of the PhD candidate to ensure that the dissertation meets these requirements.

 Examination of the dissertation

-Once completed, the dissertation is examined internally and externally, according to the policies and requirements of the University.
+Following submission, the dissertation is sent to internal and external examiners, in accordance with University policy.
 Examination usually involves a panel of three suitably qualified experts in the field (one internal to the University and two from outside the University).
+The examination is run under the auspices of the Faculty of Arts and Social Sciences, and takes the form of written reports and an oral examination of the thesis.

 Conferences and publications